Sharvari-Nene/Text-Editor/README.md

 <img width="637" height="620" alt="save" src="https://github.com/user-attachments/assets/41708e27-91e9-4d0f-b587-94887fddb7bb" />
 <img width="635" height="616" alt="open" src="https://github.com/user-attachments/assets/64e654a6-5c9a-4d84-ac5a-b20afb40ebc7" />

-# Key Features
+# ✨ Key Features
-📄 File Operations: Create, Open and Savetext files.
+📄 File Operations: Open,Save and Exit text files.

 ✂️ Clipboard Actions: Standard Cut, Copy, and Paste functionality.

 ✍️ Text Manipulation: Select All, Word Wrap, and Font customization (change family, style, and size).

-🎨 Theme Customization: Change the editor's background and font colors.
+🎨 Theme Customization: Change the font colors.

-🔍 Find & Replace: A utility to quickly find and replace text within the document.
-🛠️ Technology Stack
+# 🛠️ Technology Stack
-# Core Language: Java
+Core Language: Java

-GUI Framework: JavaFX (or Java Swing, depending on what you used)
+GUI Framework: JavaFX and Java Swing

 IDE: IntelliJ IDEA / Eclipse

-Build Tool: Maven (Optional, if you used it)
-🚀 How to Run
+# 🚀 How to Run

-Prerequisites:
+1. Prerequisites:
 Java Development Kit (JDK) 11 or higher must be installed on your system.
 (If using JavaFX) JavaFX SDK must be configured in your IDE.

-Clone the repository:
+2. Clone the repository:
 git clone [https://github.com/your-username/your-repo-name.git](https://github.com/your-username/your-repo-name.git)

-Open in IDE:
+3. Open in IDE:
 Open the project in your favorite Java IDE (like IntelliJ IDEA or Eclipse).

-Run the application:
+4. Run the application:
 Locate the Main.java (or the equivalent entry point) file.
 Right-click and select "Run".

-💡 Future Improvements
+# 💡 Future Improvements
  Implement a tabbed interface to manage multiple files at once.

  Add basic syntax highlighting for popular languages like Java or Python.

  Include a "Find in Files" feature to search across an entire directory.